-The amount of lather your soap produces is directly related to the types and balance of oils you use in your soap recipe.
+The amount of lather your homemade soap produces is directly related to the types and balance of oils in your soap recipe.
 Different oils give different amounts and different types of lathers, so many soap makers turn to sugar to increase the suds.

-Add to the Water Before the Lye
+Add Sugar Before the Lye

 As for the ratio of sugar-to-water, you want 1/2 to 1 teaspoon of sugar per pound (16 ounces) of oils.
-For example, if you are using 32 ounces of oils, then add 1 to 2 teaspoons of sugar.
-If you are using 48 ounces of oils, then add 1 1/2 to 3 teaspoons of sugar, and so on.
+For example, if you are using 32 ounces of oils, you'll want to add 1 to 2 teaspoons of sugar.
+If you are using 48 ounces of oils, add 1 1/2 to 3 teaspoons of sugar, and so on.

-Add to the Lye Solution
+Add Sugar to the Lye Solution

-Add to the Soap Mixture at Trace
+Add Sugar Syrup at Trace

-Make a “simple syrup” solution of water and sugar ahead of time by taking two cups of sugar and one cup of water and slowly heat it on the stove.
+The third method has you make a “simple syrup.”
+This is a solution of water and sugar prepared ahead of time by mixing 2 cups of sugar and 1 cup of water and slowly heating it on the stove.
 Stir it gently until all of the sugar has dissolved.
 Let it cool and pour it into a bottle that you use when making soap.

-The same thing happens when milk is added.
-The sugars in the milk are jump-starting the gel process.
-Just be careful if you are adding sugar and adding milk, your soap can get quite hot.
+The same thing happens when milk is added; the sugars in the milk are jump-starting the gel process.
+Just be careful if you are adding both sugar and milk to your recipe because your soap can get quite hot.